Worxfr/terraformgithubactions/README.md

   - `AWS_REGION`: The AWS region for VPC deployment and testing
   - `TFSTATE_BUCKET`: S3 bucket name for storing Terraform state
   - `TFSTATE_KEY`: S3 object key for the Terraform state file
-  - `TFSTATE_REGION`: AWS region where the S3 bucket is located
+  - `TFSTATE_REGION`: AWS region where the S3 bucket for the Terraform state file is located

 ## OpenID Connect (OIDC) Configuration